middagj/kaniko/README.md

 # kaniko

-Kaniko image with normal bash, coreutils, dash, findutils, grep, git and sed.
+Kaniko image with normal bash, coreutils, dash, findutils, grep, git, jq, make and sed.

 ## Addition
 The additional files are placed in `/busybox` so the GitLab runner picks them up.